Why Healthcare Is Ransomware's Primary Target

 When ransomware is detected, your first priority is limiting spread, not recovery.
 Isolate affected systems immediately by disconnecting them from the network — do not shut them down, as forensic evidence stored in memory may be lost.
 Disable remote access connections, revoke any credentials that may have been compromised, and contact your incident response team or Managed Security Service Provider (MSSP).

 Preserve evidence as you respond: photograph ransom notes displayed on screens, capture system logs before they roll over, and document the timeline of events as you understand it.
-This documentation serves both forensic investigation and HIPAA breach response purposes — OCR will ask for it.
+This documentation serves both forensic investigation and HIPAA breach response purposes — OCR will request it during any enforcement inquiry.

 Ransom Payment: The Legal and Practical Reality

 Payment also does not guarantee recovery.
-The 2025 Verizon DBIR found that a significant share of organizations that paid ransom still experienced data publication or received non-functional decryptors.
-Tested, immutable backups remain the only reliable recovery path regardless of payment decision.
+Verizon's research documents cases where organizations that paid ransom still experienced data publication or received non-functional decryptors.
+Tested, immutable backups remain the only reliable recovery path regardless of the payment decision.

 Frequently Asked Questions

-Under HHS Office for Civil Rights (OCR) guidance, a ransomware infection is presumed to be a reportable HIPAA breach unless you can demonstrate that ePHI was not accessed or exfiltrated.
-Because modern ransomware groups routinely steal data before encrypting it, meeting that standard is extremely difficult in practice.
-The safest assumption when ransomware is detected is that a reportable breach has occurred, and your 60-day notification clock begins at discovery — not at containment.
+Under HHS Office for Civil Rights (OCR) guidance, a ransomware infection is presumed to constitute a reportable breach unless the covered entity can demonstrate that ePHI was not accessed or exfiltrated.
+Because modern ransomware groups routinely steal data before encrypting systems, meeting that burden is extremely difficult.
+Organizations must notify HHS, affected individuals, and in some cases the media within 60 days of discovering the breach.
+OCR has taken enforcement action against organizations that failed to notify promptly or that lacked required safeguards prior to the attack.

 Schedule